 This leads to the next step…

-If you have an emergency savings account from many years ago before life got crazy, check that account and see if you feel comfortable with it.
+If you have emergency savings from many years ago before life got crazy, check that account and see if you feel comfortable with it.

-Ask yourself how you would feel about your emergency savings if one of you lost your job.
+Ask yourself how you would feel about your emergency savings if one of you lost your job or worse, someone in the family got sick.
 How many months would you get out of it?

 The thing about emergencies is that they tend to come out of the blue – they are unplanned.
 However, if we plan financially for them we take the money stress out of the equation.